ClubExpressions/poc2/README.md

 #### Kinto admin (like phpMyAdmin)

-Go to https://kinto.github.io/kinto-admin/, them configure your Kinto instance (dev or prod instance).
+Go to https://kinto.github.io/kinto-admin/, then configure your Kinto instance (dev or prod instance).

 ## Dev notes